10 Modern Awesome Cars That Make Us Proud To Be American

 But, despite all the downfalls of American car industry, there are certain models that make every American proud.
 Modern American cars that stand shoulder to shoulder with the best of them.
 Cars that have no equals across the seas.
 Cars that are simply American, and as such, don’t require any further explanations.

-It’s been almost a year without Viper, but outrageous sports car with enough power to put most supercars to shame is still with us.
+It’s been almost a year without the Dodge Viper, but outrageous sports car with enough power to put most supercars to shame is still with us.
 At least spiritually.
-After all, Viper’s latest iterations which got sold in record five days aren’t more than one year old.
+After all, the Viper’s latest iterations which sold in record five days aren’t more than one year old.
 And you can’t just move on from a car that’s been around for almost quarter of a century.
 At least not without lamenting the legendary snake.

 Viper has been many things over the years.
 It’s been the car that’s bailed Chrysler out.
 It’s been called suicidal and almost impossible to control.
 Like it’s had a will of its own.
 It has even been called a piece of trash by some.
 But, what do they know?!
 Whatever your take on the serpent is – one thing you got to admit.
 Dodge Viper isn’t your average American straight line muscle car.
 Although difficult to handle, Viper still managed to set a dozen lap records on tracks across the globe.
 Including one at Laguna Seca among others.
 Quite a remarkable feat for an American sports car.
 Even for one that’s started with 8.0L V10 capable of making 400 hp and evolved to 645-horsepower beast with 8.4L V10 under its hood over the years.

 And, as far as the Viper’s uncontrollable spirit goes – the Viper wasn’t intended for those weak of heart (and driving skill) – it was intended for people skillful enough to enjoy its frenzy handling.
 Like a young wild stallion full of strength.
 If only the Mustang name hadn’t been taken already, it sure would have suited Dodge’s most powerful car ever made.

 Tesla Model S